 The Velvet Underground’s Squeeze would be an anomaly in any band’s discography, let alone one of the most influential groups of the 20th Century.
 Disowned by critics and fans alike for, among other things, not featuring any of the band’s original line-up, Squeeze is an impersonation, but hardly as bad as you might have been made to believe.
-Here’s how this strange recording came to be and why it’s all but faded into obscurity.
+Here’s how this strange recording came to be and why it faded into obscurity.

 The break-up of the Velvet Underground

 Lou Reed joked in an interview taken in the early 1970s that he was considering sending look-alikes out on the road to play live shows for him.
-The talented and cynical leader behind most of the Velvet Underground’s work may have been referencing the fate of his own former group, but also quoting directly from a page in the music industry’s handbook.
+The talented and cynical leader behind most of the Velvet Underground’s work may have been referencing the fate of his former group but also quoting directly from a page in the music industry’s handbook.

 The VU’s brief but influential career

 Indeed, the Velvet Underground was one of the first groups to achieve fame through word of mouth rather than record label maneuvering.
 The group was formed in early 1964.
 It included singer-guitarist Lou Reed, multi-instrumentalist John Cale, guitarist Sterling Morrison, and drummer Moe Tucker.

 From the beginning, the band has had an unorthodox approach to songwriting and performing.
 This, in part, endeared them to famous New York artist Andy Warhol.
 He supported and co-produced the band’s debut Velvet Underground & Nico.
 Warhol insisted on the involvement of one of his associates, German model, and artist Nico, and also provided the iconic artwork.